More Bob Dylan

-- With Double Plus (A++) sonic grades on both sides, this is an outstanding Blood on the Tracks from start to finish
+- With solid Double Plus (A++) sound or BETTER on both sides, this is an outstanding Blood on the Tracks from start to finish

-- For musical, un-hyped acoustic guitars and vocals, the sound of this album is tough to beat in Dylan’s catalog
+- For tonally-correct, un-hyped acoustic guitars and vocals, the sound of this album is tough to beat in Dylan’s catalog

-- The better copies are rich, warm, tubey and full-bodied – in other words, they are exactly what’s good about vintage analog
+- The better copies are rich, warm, tubey and full-bodied – in other words, they are exactly what’s good about the vintage analog pressings we offer to the discriminating audiophiles who appreciates the difference

 - 5 stars: “…it’s an affecting, unbearably poignant record, not because it’s a glimpse into his soul, but because the songs are remarkably clear-eyed and sentimental, lovely and melancholy at once.
 Dylan made albums more influential than this, but he never made one better.”

-This is an outstanding recording — a member of our Top 100 in fact — but it takes a special pressing to bring it to life.
+This is an outstanding recording but it takes a special pressing to bring it to life.
 It’s nice when the copy in hand has all the transparency, space, layered depth and three-dimensionality that makes listening to records such a fundamentally different experience than listening to digitally-sourced material, but it’s not nearly as important as having a rich, relaxed quality.
 A touch of smear and a slight lack of resolution is not the end of the world on this album.
 Brightness, along with too much grain and grit, can be.

-This was a “comeback” album for Dylan, one that completely reinvigorated his following in the mid ’70s.
+This was a “comeback” album for Dylan, one that completely reinvigorated his following in the mid-’70s.
 No recording of his with which we are familiar since then can compare to this one.
-Recording technology has gone backwards at full speed, and, to be charitable, his voice has not exactly improved with time either.
+Recording technology has gone backward at full speed, and, to be charitable, his voice has not exactly improved with time either.
 Drenching his voice in reverb on albums like Time Out of Mind makes his raspy croak sound worse, not better.

 - The biggest, most immediate staging in the largest acoustic space